IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/slider.md

 The main difference between the Slider and Range Slider components is that the Slider component has a single thumb, while the Range Slider component has two thumbs.
 The single thumb of the Slider component displays its `Value` property.
 The two thumbs of the Range Slider component display its `Lower` and `Upper` value properties.

 Both sliders emit two events when any of the values is changed.
-The `igcInput` event is emitted whenever a value is changed using keyboard or drag interaction while the `igcChange` event is emitted when the value change is committed on drag end or keyboard interaction.
+The `Input` event is emitted whenever a value is changed using keyboard or drag interaction while the `igcChange` event is emitted when the value change is committed on drag end or keyboard interaction.

 <code-view style="height: 250px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"